 Prior to working at Media Design School, Sarah lectured in Design Culture + Context at Victoria University of Wellington.
-Sarah has a PhD in Cultural Studies from the University of East London in the UK.
-She has also worked in arts marketing and was involved in a number of major exhibitions at the Hayward Gallery, London.
+Before she moved to New Zealand, she lectured in media and cultural studies at Middlesex University and the University of East London.
+She also worked in arts marketing and was involved in a number of major exhibitions at the Hayward Gallery, London.

 Contemporary Design Issue: Creative Futures

 Design methodologies including UX design, critical design and systems thinking.

 Design futures and the ethics of new technologies.

 Design and gender.